 Yes, a camp t-shirt must be worn each day of Camp Zoofari.
-Camp shirts are not included in the cost of winter camp.
-You may wear a shirt from 2016/2017 or purchase a new shirt at the time of registration for $10 apiece.
+One shirt is included in the registration fee.
+You may purchase additional shirts at the time of registration for $10 apiece.
 Sizes are Youth XS (2-4), S (6-8), M (10-12), L (14-16), and Adult S, M, and L. If you are unsure of what size to order, please order a size larger to allow room for your camper to grow.

 What do you do in the event of severe weather?